A person thinking, sat on the sofa.

 For guidance on this, check out our page on getting support with your medication.

-You should take your tablets early in the day, and no later than lunchtime, to get the best chance of sleeping normally.
+To get the best chance of sleeping normally, you should take your tablets early in the day, and ideally no later than lunchtime or early afternoon.

 For some people, it can make you feel more drowsy than normal.